itamarst/eliot/presentations/scientific-logging/presentation.md

 # The future: Eliot + Jupyter?

-## We could take Eliot's output and load it into Jupyter.
+## We could take Eliot’s output and load it into Jupyter.
-## The best of both worlds: software engineering best practices, with Jupyter's ability to easily visualize and explain.
+## The best of both worlds: software engineering best practices, with Jupyter’s ability to easily visualize and explain.
 ## Interested?
 Talk to me!

 ---